remix-run/remix-website/data/posts/remix-i18n.md

 Remix provides a built-in feature called [Optional Segments][optional-segments-docs].
 Optional Segments solve all the potential problems with i18n we saw above and is a good approach if you are unable to adopt a CMS.
 Remix's built-in features provide enjoyable DX that allow you to:

-- Catch all slugs in nested levels
+- Catch all slugs in nested urls and layouts
-- By just adding `($lang)` in the routes enables to catch `lang` parameter in the route
+- Simply add a `($lang)` in your routes enables to catch `lang` parameter

 Also, it's possible to detect if `params.lang` is not a valid language value by creating a reusable helper function.
 It's a great way to provide the best UX for users.